tillitis/tkey-verification/README.md

 # Tillitis TKey Verification

-`tkey-verification` is a tool used for signing a TKey identity and verifying that the same TKey still has the same identity later.
+`tkey-verification` and its associated programs are tools used for signing a TKey identity and verifying that the same TKey still has the same identity later.
+See [Design of the TKey verification process](doc/design.md) for all the details.

 The verification of this identity does not prove that the TKey hasn't been tampered with, only that the identity of an app running on it is